 I've never been to Switzerland, so I enjoyed seeing some views from the train.

 It was nice getting back to Strasbourg.
 I was completely satisfied with my vacation.
-Such a great trip.
+Such a memorable trip.